MarcusQuist/Portfolio/README.md

 The user is asked to enter a clientId and clientName for each record to be sent.

 **Consumer** \
-It issumed that new consumers must not be met with all prior data sent to the topic –  only the data sent after the consumer has joined. \
+It issumed that new consumers must not be met withprior  data sent to the topic –  only the data sent after the consumer has joined. \
 In order to run the Kafka Consumer program, a groupId must be given as the first argument.